 I love how well the whimsical illustrations tell the story.
 In fact they inspired a fun Galaxy Art project we did last year and repeated again on a giant scale recently, you can check it out here.
 Each time you turn the page, one side holds a gorgeous illustration and the other has text.
 They do a great job of keeping a complex topic relatively simple and highlighting the words that hold the key message, which allows you to read just that part if your child isn’t ready for all of the details just yet.
 This story also contains a timeline along the top of each worded page so you can follow along where you are in the history of evolution.
 Definitely recommended.

 You might be wondering… “What is that?” or “How is this not just going to be a sensory mess?”
 There are many ways to answer these two common questions…

 First, the most basic answer to “What you could do with a Giant Magic Milk Experiment?” is… have Fun.
-Sensory play (and science experiments) at thier finest are not about “doing” something specific.
-They are about exploring, feeling, listening, watching, problem solving, creating, etc… Although there are steps to follow intially, this is an open-ended activity.
+Sensory play (and this science experiment) are not about “doing” something specific.
+They are about exploring, feeling, listening, watching, problem solving, creating, etc… Although there are steps to follow initially, this is an open-ended activity.
 Just as each child has their own unique personality, experience, and preference in play, the outcome of this activity is just as special.

 As for the second question, Yes, this is a messy one!
 But, I hear you.
 I’ve been asked that question many times.
 Therefore, a detailed answer, along with strategies for successful messy sensory play, can be found by reading, “What about the Sensory Mess?”